-Want to explore the incredible beaches of Tahiti?
+Want to explore the incredible beaches in Tahiti?
 This is your helpful guide!

 The islands of French Polynesia are famous for their stunning beaches, and Tahiti is no different with its black and white tropical beaches.

-There are also a handful of white sand beaches in Tahiti which are great for relaxing and sunbathing.
+There are also a handful of white sand beaches in Tahiti.
 The water at these beaches is calmer than the black beaches, which makes them perfect for swimming and snorkeling.

-In this article, I’ve broken down all the best beaches in Tahiti, from black to white and from swimming to snorkeling.
+In this article, I’ve broken down all the amazing Tahiti beaches, from black to white and from swimming to snorkeling.
 Read on and you’ll definitely find your type of beach on the island.

 1. Taharuu Beach